GTX 10 Series GPU Graphics Card Repair

 GTX 1070

-• MSI GTX 1070 Seahawk X (SCRAP – PCB damage, probably not fixable, liquid cooler might work)
+MSI GTX 1070 Seahawk X (SCRAP – PCB damage, probably not fixable, liquid cooler might work) – TODO fill out progress

 GTX 1070 TI

-• MSI GTX 1070 Ti AERO (Seems to soft-crash starting applications e.g. benchmarks, games, possibly a VRM issue as doesn’t seem heat related.
+• MSI GTX 1070 Ti AERO (WORKING – Initially seems to soft-crash starting applications e.g. benchmarks, games, possibly a VRM issue as doesn’t seem heat related.
 MATS passes.
-MODS says unsupported for test 178, would suspect a VR)
+Must have been driver/test machine issues, as completely fine after retest)

-• ASUS ROG STRIX GTX 1070 TI (missing minor voltage rails, likely power management issue)
+• ASUS ROG STRIX GTX 1070 TI (WORK ON – missing minor voltage rails, likely power management issue)

 GTX 1080